 Grants & other Donations by Middleby and Abt Electronics donated Kitchen Appliances, Walter E. Smithe donated furniture, Dell Computers, Home Depot, Comcast, Panda Express, and UPS.

-(pictured from left to right) Leslie LaMarca (School District 300 Board Member), Nancy Zettler (School District 300 Board Member), Drew Glassford, Susan Harkin (School District 300 Chief Operating Officer), John Skillman (Mayor of Carpentersville), Greg Johnson (Former Astronaut/Pilot), Karen Trzaska (BGCDT Executive Board Member), Chief Michael Kilbourne (Carpentersville Police Department), Fred Heid (School District 300 Superintendent), Anne Miller (School District 300 Board Member).
+(pictured from left to right) Leslie LaMarca (School District 300 Board Member), Nancy Zettler (School District 300 Board Member), Drew Glassford (CEO of BGCDT), Susan Harkin (School District 300 Chief Operating Officer), John Skillman (Mayor of Carpentersville), Greg Johnson (Former Astronaut/Pilot), Karen Trzaska (BGCDT Executive Board Member), Chief Michael Kilbourne (Carpentersville Police Department), Fred Heid (School District 300 Superintendent), Anne Miller (School District 300 Board Member).